111: Moon Zero Two

 And so, they set out in the Wiener Car in search of a giant kielbasa.

 An oblique reference to the Wienermobile, an advertising vehicle shaped like a hot dog on a bun, used to promote Oscar Mayer wieners.
-The first Wienermobile was introduced in 1936, and they still exist in some form today.
+The first Wienermobile was made in 1936 by Oscar Mayer’s nephew, and they still exist in some form today.

 Hey, there’s Jacques Cousteau.